 Each donor is personally responsible for maintaining the contribution acknowledgement receipt provided by the Sunflower Ohio Tax Credit Fund and Julie Billiart Schools.
 That receipt can be used to claim the tax credit through the State of Ohio.

 There is not a specific application to receive Sunflower Ohio Tax Credit Funds.
 All JB students are eligible to apply for general financial aid in addition to their scholarship award.
-The financial aid application process beings once a family receives their admissions decision.
+The financial aid application process begins once a family receives their admissions decision.

 JB Parent